lennyleadership/zhichang/content/docs/06 Writing Technique/01 Writing with Flair/Clarity/32_missinig_links.md

 So now, the causal picture would look like this:

+>Falling exports
+>leading to ..
+>lower earnings for those companies,
+>leading to
+>less tax
+>leading to
+>lower government revenue.

-Falling exports, leading to lower earnings for those companies, leading to less tax, leading to lower government revenue.
-Now, you do have to decide, you know, the right levels of causal detail to go into because you can't you can overdo this and end up with massive unwieldy sentences that state a lot of what might
+Now, you do have to decide, you know, the right levels of causal detail to go into because you can't you can overdo this and end up with massive unwieldy sentences that state a lot of what might be obvious.

-be obvious.

 So, it depends on the reader, and you do have to draw a line somewhere with causal links in the chain.

 But I just want you to be aware of how you can turn abstract sentences with missing links into clearer ideas step by step.

-So, how might you write that new causal link,

-you know, lower earnings of those companies, into the sentence?
+So, how might you write that new causal link, you know, lower earnings of those companies, into the sentence?
 Have a go and then come back.

-Okay,

-here's what I might do:
+Okay, here's what I might do:

-"Plunging coal exports meant producers earned less and thus contributed less tax triggering a sharp drop in government revenue this year, economists say."
+>*"Plunging coal exports meant producers earned less and thus contributed less tax triggering a sharp drop in government revenue this year, economists say."*

 Now, I want you to just compare that with the original version, where there is a large gap between the two parts of the sentence; where the causal link is very far apart.

-"Plunging coal exports forced a sharp drop in government revenue this year, economists say."
+>*"Plunging coal exports forced a sharp drop in government revenue this year, economists say."*

 Now, notice how much easier we've made it for readers to understand the sentence quickly by supplying more links in the causal chain